-We elaborate on how to evaluate the gradients $\nabla_\S\LB$ and $\nabla_\mu \LB$.
+We elaborate on how to evaluate the gradients $\nabla_\S\LBz$ and $\nabla_\bmu \LBz$.
 We follow the Black-box approach \citep{ranganath2014black} under which such gradients are approximated via Monte Carlo (MC) sampling and rely on function queries only.
-The implementation of the EMGVB updates does not require the model's gradient to be specified nor to be computed numerically, e.g. with backpropagation.
-By use of the so-called log-derivative trick (see e.g. \citep{ranganath2014black}) it is possible to evaluate the gradients of the LB as an expectation with respect to the variational distribution.
-In particular, for a generic differentiation variable $\zeta$,
+Implementing MGVBP does not require the model's gradient to be specified nor to be computed numerically, e.g., with backpropagation.
+The so-called log-derivative trick (see, e.g., \citep{ranganath2014black}) makes it possible to evaluate the gradients of the LB as an expectation with respect to the variational distribution.
+In particular,